w3c/web-advertising/success-criteria.md

 with interoperability.
 This not only requires standards of the communication among organizations that encourages existing competition within the market, but also to ensure changes in web technology do not discourage new market entrants.

+The W3C’s anti-trust guidance [W3C-ANTI-TRUST] guidance fully supports the position of the CMA with the statement “W3C does not … in any way restrict competition” and “W3C's policy is that its activities are conducted to the highest ethical standards and in compliance with all applicable antitrust and competition laws and regulations”.
+Proposals which seek to discriminate between parties must be assessed not only against these criteria but also against the anti-trust policy of the W3C.

 ### Principles for Improving Interoperable Web Advertising